iExecBlockchainComputing/iexec-doc/endtoendencryption.rst

 Encrypt and register the dataset
 --------------------------------

-If you want to protect your dataset you need to encrypt it before making it available on the iExec platform. this can be easily done with the iExec SDK: see the `SDK tutorial <https://github.com/iExecBlockchainComputing/iexec-sdk/>`_ for more info.
+If you want to protect your dataset you will need to encrypt it, before making it available on the iExec platform.
+This is quite simple to do using the iExec SDK: see the `SDK tutorial <https://github.com/iExecBlockchainComputing/iexec-sdk/>`_ for more info.

 First, initialize the folder structure